 Thanks for your insight son.
 I appreciate the contribution to my Job Scoop collection.

 These posts are meant to give you more depth to your character’s jobs.
-Whether you need to get them into a location under a good guise or you need to get them to the dead body or maybe they already work the job and you just need some conflict.
+Whether you need to get them to a location under a good guise or you need to get them to the dead body or maybe they already work the job and you just need some conflict.

 If you have a unique job, please contact me Diane (at) DianeDeMasi (dot) com, I’d love to interview you for this segment!
 Or if you have suggestions for questions or want more information, I will do my best to get it.